A 9-Credit Online Certificate Program for Healthcare Professionals

 Participants must have a Masters or Doctoral degree to apply.
 All courses are taught by Thomas J. Van Hoof, M.D., Ed.D., associate professor at the UConn School of Nursing and the UConn School of Medicine.

-The next cohort begins in Fall 2017.
+The next cohort begins in fall 2017.
+The fall application deadline is Friday, June 30th.
 Apply now to avoid last minute processing delays.